The most powerfully simple presence practice you'll ever use

 ☾ ◐ ✕ ● ☉ ◯ ☉ ● ✕ ◑☽

-Take note of what you learn as you continue to ask yourself this question and answer.
+Notice what happens when you continue to ask yourself this question and answer.

 ☾ ◐ ✕ ● ☉ ◯ ☉ ● ✕ ◑☽